Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Robustness of the numerical estimates of the spectrum of the reduced transition matrices

 \subsection{Robustness to the grid size}

 The robustness of our results to the size of the grid is now addressed.
-Figure \ref{fig:robustGrid}(a) to (c) represents the real part of the leading eigenvalues of transition matrices estimated on a grid of 25, 75 or a 100 boxes, respectively, instead of the original grid of 50 boxes used to produce figure \ref{fig:ratesW2SB}.
+Figure \ref{fig:robustGrid}(a) to (c) represents the real part of the rates (\ref{eq:reducedEigenvalues}) of the leading reduced unstable resonances estimated from transition matrices on a grid of 25, 75 or a 100 boxes, respectively, instead of the original grid of 50 boxes used to produce figure \ref{fig:ratesW2SB}.
 Figure \ref{fig:robustGrid}(a-c) and figure \ref{fig:ratesW2SB} are qualitatively similar, with the approach to 0 of the real part of the leading eigenvalues as the solar constant is decreased.
-The inverse of the real part of the second eigenvalue is also given in the fifth to the seventh column of table \ref{tab:robust} from which one can see that increasing the resolution results in differences in the inverse of the real part of the second eigenvalue of less than $5\%$.
+The inverse of the real part of the rate of the second eigenvalue is also given in the fifth to the seventh column of table \ref{tab:robust} from which one can see that increasing the resolution results in differences in the inverse of the real part of the rate of the second eigenvalue of less than $5\%$.
 This suggests that the grid of $50$ boxes used for the NH SIC is sufficiently thin to obtain good estimates of, at least, the second eigenvalue, allowing one to conclude that the outcome of this study is not challenged by the coarse resolution of the grid used to estimate the transition matrices.